You Can Backdoor Personalized Federated Learning: Related Work

 \subsection{Backdoor Attack and Defense}

-Recently, backdoor attacks have gained significant attention as they can compromise the security and trustworthiness of ML models.
-In a backdoor attack, the malicious clients aim to implant backdoors into the target model, and during inference, a trigger embedded in the input could trick the backdoored model to exhibit a predetermined behaviour as desired by the attacker, while ensuring that the model functions normally on clean inputs~\cite{li2022backdoor,gu2019badnets}.
+Recently, backdoor attacks have gained significant attention due to their potential to compromise the security and trustworthiness of deep learning models.
+In a backdoor attack, malicious clients implant hidden triggers into the target model.
+During inference, any input containing the trigger will be predicted as the predefined target label regardless of its ground truth, while ensuring that the model functions normally on clean inputs~\cite{li2022backdoor, gu2019badnets}.

-Due to the decentralized nature of FL, malicious clients may manipulate their local models and inject backdoors into the global model during training~\cite{bagdasaryan2020backdoor,wang2020attack,zhang2022flip,qin2023revisiting,chen2020backdoor,zhang2022neurotoxin,xie2020dba}.
-For example, under the assumption that multiple malicious clients collaborate and collude, DBA~\cite{xie2020dba} launch a distributed-trigger backdoor attack, which decomposes the global trigger into multiple parts and distributes them among multiple clients.
+Due to the decentralized nature of FL, malicious clients may manipulate their local models and inject backdoors into the global model during training~\cite{bagdasaryan2020backdoor, wang2020attack, zhang2022flip, qin2023revisiting, chen2020backdoor, zhang2022neurotoxin, xie2020dba}.
+Backdoor attacks in FL can be broadly categorized into two categories: white-box attacks and black-box attacks~\cite{lyu2020threats}.
+In white-box attacks, malicious clients have full access to the local training process, while in black-box attacks, adversarial clients are limited to manipulating the local datasets.
+Scaling attack~\cite{bagdasaryan2020backdoor} scales the model parameters before synchronizing with the server to cancel out the contributions from the benign clients and implement model replacement.
+Under the assumption that multiple malicious clients collaborate and collude, DBA~\cite{xie2020dba} launch a distributed-trigger backdoor attack, which decomposes the global trigger into multiple parts and distributes them among multiple attackers.
 Experiment results have demonstrated that DBA outperforms the single-trigger approach in terms of both attack effectiveness and stealth.
 Neurotoxin~\cite{zhang2022neurotoxin} extends the duration and persistence of backdoor attacks by projecting the adversarial gradient onto the subspace that remains unused by benign users during retraining.

-To defend against backdoor attacks, many strategies have been proposed, such as median~\cite{yin2018byzantine}, Krum~\cite{blanchard2017machine}, norm clipping and differential privacy~\cite{sun2019can}.
+To defend against backdoor attacks, many strategies have been proposed, such as Gradient Norm-Clipping~\cite{sun2019can}, Median~\cite{yin2018byzantine}, Trimmed Mean~\cite{yin2018byzantine}, Krum and Multi-Krum~\cite{blanchard2017machine}.
 Recent work~\cite{qin2023revisiting} conducts the first study of backdoor attacks in the pFL framework and shows that pFL methods with partial model-sharing can effectively alleviate black-box backdoor attacks.
-Inspired by the defense mechanism of pFL methods of partial model-sharing, they provide a defense method that reinitializes the private parameters and retrains them on clean samples with the global parameters fixed.
+Inspired by the defense mechanism of pFL methods of partial model-sharing, they provide a defense method that re-initializes the private parameters and retrains them on clean samples with the global parameters fixed.